-Finding a great laptop, let alone one built for writers, is challenging.
+Finding a great laptop, let alone the best laptop for writers, is challenging.
 There are a lot of great laptops out there and a lot of terrible ones.
 Some have really uncomfortable keyboards, some are sluggish, and others just have short battery life.
-To help you find a new writing laptop, we compiled a list of the best laptops for writers so you can be sure to buy one that is well-equipped to handle your next blog post or novel.
+To help you find a new writing laptop for yourself or as a gift for a writer, we compiled a list of the best laptops for writers so you can be sure to buy one that is well-equipped to handle your next blog post or novel.
 Read on to learn which ones we recommend.

 A great laptop for writing has several main features including battery life, storage, type of keyboard, and more.
 Below are our recommendations for great laptop features if your primary purpose for using the laptop is writing.